GavinMendelGleason/excel_as_code/README.md

 by messing something up in a clever way, but a *huge class of errors* was removed.

-## How Excel can join the Rennaisance
+## How Excel can join the Renaissance

 Unfortunately, none of this applies to Excel because Excel doesn't work well with revision control.